pbund/blog2/content/posts/2022-12-31-Big-list-commands.md

 This is a compendium of useful or interesting commands and tips I’ve gathered over the years.
 Mainly these apply to Cisco equipment, but there are a couple of Juniper and Linux commands.
 I almost always show example commands since my brain processes them better.

-Warning: Some of these command are dangerous, where they might hose your system if used.
+Warning: Some of these commands are dangerous, where they might hose your system if used.
 Don’t come crying to me if this happens.
-Research their usage before any relying on them for production systems.
+Research their usage before relying on them for production systems.
 But largely they are more useful than dangerous.

-# Useful commands
+# The List
 - To activate serial controllers and interfaces, when they are first installed, especially with a multiflex t1 card, not a wic-1dsu-t1-v2 type card
     - `card type t1 0 1` (example) will cause controllers to appear in config
     - `controller t1 0/1` > `channel-group 0 timeslots 1-24` will cause s0/1 interface to appear in config